microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 ![Sign in to Dev Box with Microsoft](InstructionImages/Build2025Images/SignIn.png)

-### Create and Enable the Dev Box Tunnel

-### PreRequisite ( Skip if you have already logged in once into your Dev Box)
-> *Before enabling the tunnel, you MUST log into the Dev Box at least once using any client (e.g., browser, Windows App, Remote Desktop client).
-This step is mandatory after each shutdown and restart to establish the required user session for setting up the tunnel.
-Once logged in, you can disconnect from the Dev Box.*
-> *You DO NOT need to log in every time you enable or connect to the tunnel — only after a shutdown or restart.*

 3. After signing in, you will see all the projects you have access to.
-Choose the project with the dev box already created for you, and select the Dev Box you want to connect to.
+Choose the project with the dev box that we already created for you, and select the Dev Box you want to connect to.

 ![Create Tunnel Screenshot](InstructionImages/Build2025Images/CreateTunnel.png)